-The writing classes are designed to help students improve skills in sentence, paragraph and essay writing so that they may proceed successfully through a planned college program.
+The writing classes are designed to help students improve skills in sentence, paragraph and essay writing so that they may proceed successfully through college-level courses.
 Students gain practical skills they can apply in all their academic, business, and personal writing.
 These courses include individualized practice in sentence structure, punctuation, grammar, spelling, and diction.

-The Succeeding in College course is an integral component of the Developmental Studies Program.
-This course is designed to assist students in successfully completing their college classes.
+The Strategies for Success course is an integral component of Developmental Studies, designed to assist students in successfully completing their college classes.
 The curriculum emphasizes study skills strategies and familiarizes students with college resource areas such as the Career Center, the Learning Resource Center, and the Reading, Writing, and Mathematics labs.
-Concurrent enrollment in College Orientation ENG 1091 is required to further ensure the student's success.

-The Mathematics courses are designed for students who need further development in basic mathematical skills.
+The Mathematics courses are designed for students who need further development ofmathematical skills.
 The basic course covers the four fundamental operations: addition, subtraction, multiplication, and division of whole numbers, fractions, and decimal fractions.
 The course also covers percentage, interest, and simple equations.
-The beginning algebra course provides a basic review of algebra.
+The beginning algebra course provides an introduction to algebra.

-Contact the Advisement Centers for additional information concerning the Developmental Studies Program.
-The Oklahoma State Regents for Higher Education requirements state that credits and grades earned in classes with a course number beginning with "0" cannot be used for purposes of admission, retention, or graduation.
+Contact the Advisement Centers for additional information concerning Developmental Studies.
+The Oklahoma State Regents for Higher Education requirements state that credits and grades earned in classes with a coursenumber beginning with "0" cannot be used for purposes of admission, retention, or graduation.